ccollicutt/ansible-mmd/README.md

 ###If using OpenStack

 * [shooz](https://github.com/curtisgithub/shooz) - The shooz Ansible inventory script is required if using OpenStack instead of Vagrant to provision the virtual machines.
+Just link it in for now to the root of the playbook.
-* [mesos_facts](https://github.com/curtisgithub/ansible-mesos_facts-module) - Should be in ./library/mesos_facts
+* [mesos_facts](https://github.com/curtisgithub/ansible-mesos_facts-module) - Should be in ./library/mesos_facts.
+Just link it in for now.

 ##Notes